Dallas Wayne

-Dallas Wayne (born 1956) is a singer, songwriter, voice-over artist and on-air radio personality for SiriusXM Satellite Radio.
-A native of Springfield, Missouri, he grew up in Branson, Missouri and Cape Girardeau, Missouri.
+Dallas Wayne (born 1956) is a singer, songwriter, voice-over artist and for SiriusXM Satellite Radio personality.
+A native of Springfield, Missouri, he grew up in Branson and Cape Girardeau, Missouri.
 Dallas began performing professionally while in high school.

-He moved to Nashville, in 1975 where he further developed his vocal style singing demos for many of the top publishing houses in the music industry.
-His roommate in Nashville was Dennis Morgan (songwriter).
+In 1975 he moved to Nashville where he further developed his vocal style singing demos for many of the top music publishing houses.
+He roomed with Dennis Morgan.

-While touring Europe in the early 90s, Dallas forged a deal with Texicalli Records in Finland and was signed to record an album.
+While touring Europe in the early '90s, Dallas signed a one-album deal with Finland's Texicalli Records.
 He went on to record six albums.
 Later, he moved to Scandinavia, where he became a staff writer for Warner/Chappell Music.

 After four years living and touring in Europe, Dallas returned to the U.S. and signed a record deal with HighTone Records.
 In addition to recording two albums of his own on the HighTone label, Dallas was a part of the honky-tonk supergroup the TwangBangers.

-Dallas moved to Austin in 2003; two years later, he released the CD I'm Your Biggest Fan on the Koch Records Nashville label.
-In 2009, Dallas released the album I'll Take the Fifth on Smith Entertainment records.
-Dallas also performed with the legendary country band Heybale from 2011 to 2020 every Sunday night at The Continental Club in Austin.
+Dallas moved to Austin in 2003; two years later, he released the album I'm Your Biggest Fan on the Koch Records Nashville label.
+In 2009, Smith Entertainment released his album I'll Take the Fifth.
+Dallas performed with the legendary country band Heybale 2011-20 every Sunday night at The Continental Club in Austin.

-In 2016 and 2018, respectively, Dallas recorded the albums Songs the Jukebox Taught Me and Songs the Jukebox Taught Me Volume 2 which were released on the Heart of Texas Records' label.
-With these albums, Dallas pays tribute to his classic country music heroes and teachers in a fresh collection of standards featuring some well-known special guests, including Willie Nelson and Jeannie Seely.
+In 2016 and 2018, respectively, Dallas recorded the albums Songs the Jukebox Taught Me and Songs the Jukebox Taught Me Volume 2, which Heart of Texas released.
+On these albums Dallas paid tribute to his classic country music heroes and teachers in a fresh collection of standards featuring some well-known special guests, including Willie Nelson and Jeannie Seely.

-In addition, Jeannie Seely and Willie Nelson recorded a song that Dallas wrote called "Not a Dry Eye in the House", which was released as a radio single on Curb Records in 2021.
+Seely and Nelson recorded a song Dallas wrote called "Not a Dry Eye in the House," which was released as a radio single on Curb Records in 2021.

-Dallas' most recent album is "Coldwater, Tennessee" - an all-original project released in April 2022 by BFD/Audium Nashville and distributed exclusively through The Orchard.
+Dallas' latest album is 2022's "Coldwater, Tennessee" released by BFD/Audium Nashville and distributed exclusively through The Orchard.

-Dallas currently resides in Bristol, TN, where he pursues his radio career, songwriting and touring.
+Dallas currently resides in Bristol, TN, where he pursues his radio career, songwriting, and touring.

 Radio shows

 Dallas Wayne can be heard on Sirius XM Satellite Radio, Monday through Friday from noon to 6 p.m.
-Eastern at Willie's Roadhouse (channel 59), Tuesday through Friday in Outlaw Country (channel 60) from 10 a.m. to noon Eastern, and on Sunday from 10 a.m. to noon Eastern at Willie's Roadhouse.
+Eastern at Willie's Roadhouse (channel 61), Tuesday through Friday in Outlaw Country (channel 62) from 10 a.m. to noon Eastern, and on Sunday from 10 a.m. to noon Eastern at Willie's Roadhouse.